michaelsinghurse/emsi/README.md

 The project seems pretty straightforward.
 I believe I understand all the requirements.
 I think there will be two primary challenges for me:
 1. The time limit.
-2. The line graph.
+2. The line chart.
 I've never used a front-end charting library.

 I'll take the following steps in building this project:
 1. Develop the HTML and CSS with fixed/hard-coded job data (no API calls).
 I'll